Dr. Phila M. Msimang Senior Lecturer

 Selected publications Book chapters

-- 2021.
+- Msimang (2021).
 Social races in biomedical settings.
 In Ludovica Lorusso and Rasmus Grønfeldt Winther (eds) Remapping Race in a Global Context.
 Routledge.
 (HTML)

-- 2021.
+- Msimang (2021).
 Revisiting race and biology in the South African social sciences.
 In David Ludwig, Inkeri Koskinen, Zinhle Mncube, Luana Poliseli, Luis Reyes-Galindo (eds) Global Epistemologies and the Philosophy of Science.
 Routledge, 243–253.
 (HTML)

 Journal articles

-- 2022.
+- Msimang (2022).
 The IRR as false witness: how the Institute of Race Relations strategically misinforms us about race and policy (as a threat to deliberative democracy).
 Theoria: A Journal of Social and Political Theory 172 (2), 1–31.
 (HTML)

-- 2020.
+- Msimang (2020).
 Medicine, anti-realism, and ideology: variation in medical genetics does not show that race is biologically real.
 Northern European Journal of Philosophy 20 (2), 117–140.
 (HTML)

 Scientific communications

-- (in progress).
+- Msimang (in progress).
 What is the biological profile of ‘the’ South African?
+Forensic Anthropology.

-- 2022.
+- Msimang (2022).
 That only the elite should have children is a worrying argument.
 South African Journal of Bioethics & Law 15 (1), 6–7.
 (HTML); Don’t shy away from the elitist implications of your argument: Response to de Roubaix.
 South African Journal of Bioethics & Law 15 (2), 42–43.
 (HTML)

 A more comprehensive list of Msimang’s academic publications can be found on Google Scholar.
-These publications are available for download on ResearchGate
+Most of these publications should be available for download on ResearchGate

 Teaching